Beibeisheep/Wplace-Map-Capturer/README-en.md

 ## Installation

 1. Download and unzip the repository.
-2. Open Chrome and go to `chrome://extensions/`, enable "Developer mode".
+2. Open Chrome/Edge/Brave/Firefox and go to `chrome://extensions/` (or `about:addons` in Firefox).
+3. Enable "Developer mode" (or "Debug mode" in Firefox).
-3. Click "Load unpacked" and select "LOAD_UNPACKED" folder.
+4. Click "Load unpacked" and select the project folder (in Firefox, use [this guide](https://extensionworkshop.com/documentation/develop/temporary-install-a-debug-addon/)).
-4. Visit [wplace.live](https://wplace.live/) to use the extension.
+5. Visit [wplace.live](https://wplace.live/) to use the extension.

+## Browser Compatibility

+- Chrome/Edge/Brave: Support silent batch download and subfolders (as long as "Ask where to save each file" is **disabled** in browser settings).
+- Firefox: Only supports flat filename, every download triggers the save dialog (subfolders and silent mode are not supported due to browser limitations).
+- If you get repeated save dialogs, check your browser's download settings.

 ## Support & Feedback